msushmithareddy26/Job-Posting-And-Application-Portal/README.md

 -Swagger was added to improve API visibility and testing during development.

 🤝 Contributing:

 Contributions are welcome!

-bash
-# Fork the repository
+- Fork the repository
-# Create a new branch (e.g., feature/job-filter)
+- Create a new branch (e.g., feature/job-filter)
-# Commit your changes
+- Commit your changes
-# Push to your branch
+- Push to your branch
-# Open a Pull Request
+- Open a Pull Request
 📜 License
 This project is licensed under the MIT License.